martyv123/NLP-Yelp/README.md

-# Text Frequency Analysis
+# Text Similarity Analysis

+### Dr. Ann Kronrod
+### ann_kronrod@uml.edu

+### Dr. Bart Yakov
+### y.bart@northeastern.edu

 #### Marty Vo
 #### vo.ma@northeastern.edu

 #### Last updated: 12/12/2020

 <br>

 # Implementation Details

-This is a minimal script that reads in the ten text review examples provided by Prof. Bart.
+This is a script that works with the dataset provided by Yelp to calcualte the textual similarity between reviews.
 The script will parse, lemmatize, and perform a term frequency (TF) analysis on the reviews provided in the sample.txt file.
 More specifically, it performs a TF-IDF analysis, which stands for Term Frequency (TF) - Inverse Document Frequency (IDF).
 We then use the weighted values of the terms in the reviews to compare the similarity between reviews by using cosine similarity.
 As we